KurtKroeker/csehy-fundraising/_performers/elsa-krol.md

 layout: performer
 title: "Elsa Krol"
 name: "Elsa Krol"
-instrument: "Flute/Piano/Voice"
+instrument: "Flute, Piano"
-# photo: "placeholder-musician.svg"
+photo: "placeholder-musician.svg"
 bio: >
-  Elsa Krol is a dedicated young musician studying flute, piano, and voice.
-  She has performed in community recitals and is excited to attend summer music camp to expand her ensemble and solo experience.
+  Elsa Krol (flute, piano) is in 11th grade homeschool.
+She is involved in a number of ensembles at State College Area High School, including Symphonic Band, Marching Band, Symphony Orchestra, Master Singers, and Flute Choir.
+She was selected to perform on piano in the 2024 PMEA District 4 Jazz Band and on flute in the 2025 PMEA District Orchestra, District Band, Region Band, and All-State Wind Ensemble.
+What she most enjoys about attending Csehy Summer School of Music is all the practice time, the Christian instruction, the music theory classes, and the dramatic improvement to her personal musicianship.
+When she’s not playing music, she enjoys reading, writing, goofing off with her siblings, babysitting, and playing board games.
 media_url: ""
 ---